 Workplace loneliness is a growing epidemic.
-Loneliness at work is a real problem and it’s affecting businesses, relationships, and wellbeing.
+Loneliness at work is a real problem, and it's affecting businesses, relationships, and wellbeing.
 Research has revealed that loneliness has the same health risks as smoking 15 cigarettes a day.
-In spite of the world being connected with the advent of technology and social media, people are lonelier and feel isolated than ever before.
+Despite the world being connected with the advent of technology and social media, people are lonelier and isolated than ever before.

 What is Loneliness and Why Does It Occur?

 Loneliness “consists of a person’s feelings about the adequacy and quality of his or her relationships in particular situations.”
 All humans desire to have an emotional connection and attachment with those around them.
 And when they lack that emotional support, they feel lonely.

 London-based Campaign To End Loneliness explains that this condition occurs when the quantity and quality of social relationships we have don't match what we want.

 The reason for workplace loneliness can be explained in the context of emotional and social loneliness.
 Emotional loneliness refers to when people feel the absence of someone to feel close to and connect to.
 Social loneliness occurs due to a lack of social relationships, i.e., friendships, romantic relationships with whom they can share their interests.
 The combination of both these conditions in the workplace gives rise to feelings of loneliness and emptiness.